tomdalling/rschema/README.md

 RSchema.coerce(schema, ["1", "2"]) #=> [1.0, 2.0]
 ```

-A walker is an object that responds to the `walk` method.
-The `walk` method
-receives three arguments:
+The `schema_walk` method receives two arguments:

- - `schema`: the schema object
- - `value`: the value that is being validated against `schema`
+ - `value`: the value that is being validated against this schema
- - `mapper`: not usually used by the walker, but must be passed to
+ - `mapper`: not usually used by the schema, but must be passed to
-   `RSchema.walk`
+   `RSchema.walk`.

-Walkers have three responsibilities:
+The `schema_walk` method has three responsibilities:

- 1. They must validate the given value against the given schema.
-If the value
+ 1. It must validate the given value.
+If the value is invalid, the method must
-    is invalid, the method must return a `RSchema::ErrorDetails` object.
-If the
+    return an `RSchema::ErrorDetails` object.
+If the value is valid, it must
-    value _is_ valid, then the method must return the value after its subvalues
+    return the valid value after walking all subvalues.
-    have been walked.

- 2. They must walk subvalues by calling `RSchema.walk`.
-In the example above,
+ 2. For composite schemas, it must walk subvalues by calling `RSchema.walk`.
-    the walker walks the two elements inside the value array.
+    The example above walks two subvalues (`value[0]` and `value[1]`) with the
+    `Float` schema.

- 3. They must propagate any `RSchema::ErrorDetails` objects returned from
+ 3. It must propagate any `RSchema::ErrorDetails` objects returned from walking
-    walking the subvalues.
-Walking subvalues with `RSchema.walk` may return
+    the subvalues.
+Walking subvalues with `RSchema.walk` may return an error,
-    an error, in which case the walker must also return an error.
+    in which case the `rschema_walk` method must also return an error.

 [Prismatic/schema]: https://github.com/Prismatic/schema